abdelhak002/Alos_act1/README.md

 ## The Used Method

-we use pure JavaScript to fetch the data.
+we used pure JavaScript to fetch the data.

 in `Listing2.js` file you will find three methods `getAll()`, `getTen()`, `filterByM()` each method has the following code: